dynomake/dynomake/README.md

 <div align="center">
   <h2>Hi.
 I'm dynamicjuhani!</h2>
-  I am a developer who deals with the Back-end, I am trying to start working with Front-end technologies and I really love this job.
+  I am software developer from Moskow/Russia.
 In the future I want to get an internship and work in a very cool company, and I also want my frameworks to be useful/
   <br/><br/>
   These are technologies that I love and know how to work with 3>